brianross93/newpookemon/README.md

 - Use `--visual` and set `env.speed: 1.0` in `configs/default.yaml` to make step counts align with visual frames.
 - Async HALT keeps frames moving while GPT responds; reduce the Responses timeout in `beater/brains/gpt.py` for snappier demos if needed.
 - With `--log-level DEBUG`, you’ll see `POST /v1/responses` and `GPTBrain API call #N` lines to track LLM activity.
-- For a fast regression pass, run `python -m beater.main --config configs/default.yaml --max-steps 5000 --log-level INFO`; review the log for `Objective summary`, `HALT directive applied`, and `Naming fallback` entries to confirm the async brain, objective swaps, and naming guard are exercising correctly.
+- For a fast regression pass, run `python -m beater.main --config configs/default.yaml --max-steps 5000 --log-level INFO`; review the log for `Objective summary` and `HALT directive applied` entries to confirm the async brain and objective swaps are exercising correctly.